VictorVolovik/world-trends/README.md

 # World Trends

-This is a sample project for demonstration purposes.
+This is a project for demonstration purposes.
+Sample data taken from [Spaceflight News API](https://api.spaceflightnewsapi.net/v4/docs/)

 ## Requirements